-(2) Notify each client in a pending matter, and in the discretion of the appointed attorney, in any other matter, at the client's address shown in the file, by first class mail, of the client's right to obtain any papers, money or other property to which the client is entitled and the time and place at which the papers, money or other property may be obtained, calling attention to any urgency in obtaining the papers, money or other property;
+(2) Notify each client in a pending matter, and in the discretion of the receiver, in any other matter, at the client's address shown in the file, by first class mail, of the client's right to obtain any papers, money or other property to which the client is entitled and the time and place at which the papers, money or other property may be obtained, calling attention to any urgency in obtaining the papers, money or other property;

 (3) Publish, in a newspaper of general circulation in the county or counties in which the lawyer resided or engaged in any substantial practice of law, once a week for three consecutive weeks, notice of the discontinuance or interruption of the lawyer's law practice.
-The notice shall include the name and address of the lawyer whose practice has been discontinued or interrupted; the time, date and location where clients may pick up their files; and the name, address and telephone number of the appointed attorney.
+The notice shall include the name and address of the lawyer whose practice has been discontinued or interrupted; the time, date and location where clients may pick up their files; and the name, address and telephone number of the receiver.
 The notice shall also be mailed, by first class mail, to any errors and omissions insurer or other entity having reason to be informed of the discontinuance or interruption of the law practice;

 (5) With the consent of the client, file notices, motions or pleadings on behalf of the client where jurisdictional time limits are involved and other legal counsel has not yet been obtained; and

-Last amended by Order dated January 17, 2013, effective immediately.
+Last amended by Order dated September 10, 2013.

 |Appointed Attorney's Fees||$50.00 per hour|